-- 6. Select the class of entities to which the property applies.
-To clear the field, hover over the field and click the that displays at the right of the field. - 7.
-Click the Namespace field.
+- 5. Select the class of entities to which the property applies.
+To clear the field, hover over the field and click the that displays at the right of the field. - 6.
+Click the Namespace field and select a namespace.
 If the Namespace drop-down list is empty, click Create Namespace.... - a.
 Specify a namespace name and optional description. - b.
-Click Continue. - 8.
-In the Namespaces drop-down list, select a namespace. - 9.
-Specify an optional description. - 10 Fill in the name of the property.
+Click Continue. - 7.
+Add the name for the property.